 As it was the first time I’ve shot anything like this it took me an entire week to shoot and edit the video.
 I found the tutorials over at Wistia to be really, really helpful.
 It would have been quicker and probably cheaper to get someone in to do the video, but now that I’ve made the investment in the equipment all future videos will cost next to nothing to produce.

 Everything I read on how to make a successful campaign page said that is should be super detailed with plenty of graphics for everything.
 It honestly seems like you can’t include too much information, just take a look at any funded campaign.

 Deciding on the perks was one of the trickiest aspects of the project.
 I studied many other campaigns looking for what worked and what didn’t.
-Most crowdfunding projects seem to be based around building physical items, this made it hard to find any comparable software based projects.
-In the end I settled on a range of perks, everything from $10 all the way through to $5,000.
+Most crowdfunding projects seem to be based on building physical items, this made it hard to find any comparable software-based projects.
+In the end, I settled on a range of perks, everything from $10 all the way through to $5,000.

 I was surprised when the time came to launch the Indiegogo campaign as there is literally no review process.
 You just hit publish and it’s live right away.
 Maybe I found it so odd because I’m so used to the App Store process.

 Launch day got off to a good start… that was until PayPal locked down Realmac’s account.
 This then meant the only way people could contribute was by credit card and this definitely hurt sales, I noticed a big slow down while this was going on.
 I phoned PayPal and tweeted at them and actually managed to get the account unlocked within a few hours.
 The orders resumed and all was well again until it wasn’t…